TOUR HIGHLIGHTS

 “Let Us Love And Sing And Wonder” - John Newton

-• Walking tour London
+• Afternoon walking tour of East London

-• Welcome drinks and dinner
+• Welcome dinner

 Light walking: 2-4 miles throughout the afternooN.
 Sleep in LONDON.